Kitware/ParaView/Documentation/dev/git/develop.md

     bug is described in the bug tracker, the commit message must contain a reference to the bug number.

+4. Update a submodule if needed

+    If you need to update a submodule (eg: VTK) in order to access a specific bugfix or features, first make sure that the needed developements have been merged into the main branch of the submodule.
+You can then use the command:

+        $ git bump my-submodule my-hash-or-branch

+    `my-submodule` being the submodule folder (eg: VTK), `my-hash-or-branch` being either a hash or a branch provided by any of your remote or your local repository, typically, `origin/master`.

+    This will add a new commit which update the submodule and prefill the commit message with information about the different commits in the submodule.
+Make sure to still add some information about the reason for the bump.

+    Please note you can run CI on a submodule commit in another remote, see [Continuous Integration] for more info.

 4. Add some tests

     * Start `paraview.exe -dr` to ignore prefs (disable registry)